Cheryl Benard: Controversy

 Benard's Austrian bank account was frozen in February 2014.
 This happened as part of an investigation into allegations of money laundering by Benard's husband, former U.S. official Zalmay Khalizad.
 Benard and Khalilzad were subsequently cleared by the Austrian court system and US authorities and the freezing of her accounts was found to have been illegal.
 Prior to the announcement of the court decision, information about the investigation was leaked to the press, allegedly the result of court documents having been disposed of unshredded in the general trash and found by scavenging bloggers.

+Benard has opposed the removal of Confederate monuments and memorials, likening the protesters to ISIS.